The Right Way to Visit Kauai: Keeping You Safe, Keeping Kauai Safe

 The deep valleys in this 6,000-acre wilderness house majestic waterfalls, terraced stone fields and ancient temples—and open onto one of the planet’s most ravishing and recognizable coastlines (you’ve likely seen those rugged emerald sea cliffs in anything from Jurassic Park to The Descendants).

 Keep in mind that this isn't a park you can drive into.
 But exploring its magnificence on foot is well worth the effort.
 In good weather, expert hikers should consider the 11-mile Kalalau Trail, where essentials include walking sticks, sturdy boots, plenty of drinking water and the right permits.
 An easier but equally amazing alternative: Hike the first two miles from Hā‘ena State Park and then two miles ma uka (toward the mountains) to Hanakāpī‘ai Falls.
 Be sure to secure your parking/entrance pass well in advance, and on the way back, stop at Kē‘ē Beach for a dip.
-Whichever hike you do, note that Hanalei Town is a great place to pre-caffeinate, and the Napali Art Gallery & Coffee House at Hanalei Colony Resort is a particular favorite for espresso drinks and Kaua'i-made products.
+Whichever hike you do, note that Hanalei Town is a great place to fuel up on delicious fare, and the Napali Art Gallery & Coffee House at Hanalei Colony Resort is a particular favorite for espresso drinks and Kaua'i-made products.
+Just be aware that recent flood damage is under repair on the road to Hanalei Town and beyond, so public access is limited, and you should check here for updates before you set out.

 For jaw-dropping perspectives on the coastal portion of the wilderness park, take a boat, helicopter—or both.
 Seeing those Technicolor cliffs plunge into the Pacific is the kind of thing one never tires of, and may well come with bonus whale and dolphin encounters.